Sarcoidosis triggered by Lyme disease

 Following the sarcoidosis diagnosis, a spinal tap for Lyme disease was performed based on the patient’s exposure to ticks as a forestry worker and his symptoms.

-A spinal tap confirmed the 21-year-old had Lyme disease.
+Lyme disease test results were positive.
 He was treated with a combination of high-dose prednisolone and antibiotics.
 He also received 2 weeks of intravenous ceftriaxone followed by 4 weeks of oral doxycycline.

-“The patient recovered quickly within a few days of starting a high-dose prednisolone regime, and was discharged free of symptoms and in good health,” writes van Dee.
+“The patient recovered quickly within a few days of starting a high-dose prednisolone regime, and was discharged free of symptoms and in good health,” the authors write.

-As the authors point out, clinicians “should maintain a high index of suspicion for underlying infectious processes like neuroborreliosis in patients with new-onset sarcoidosis before starting immunosuppressive regimens.”
+Clinicians “should maintain a high index of suspicion for underlying infectious processes like neuroborreliosis in patients with new-onset sarcoidosis before starting immunosuppressive regimens,” van Dee suggests.